On 28 August 1833, the Act to abolish slavery was given Royal Assent. Its full bill title was

 The Layers of London website, which peels back the capital’s story with maps and local data to enrich public understanding of the past, has released a new map revealing the slave owners of 19th-century London.

-University of London Press – texts available to download
+University of London Press – Open Access texts available to download

 Escaping from Slavery in Restoration London reveals the hidden stories of enslaved and bound people who attempted to escape from captivity in England’s capital.